zaksabeast/PokemonRNGGuides/guides/Brilland Diamond annd Shining Pearl/BK - Advances and Noise.md

 - Going to a noisy area.
 Not the best since you'll have to go back to your target location etc once close to your target.
 But if you're next to one, this is a solution
 - Using the Trainer Card.
 Does some fast advances once every 100 / 200 frames.
 Take care of closing way earlier.
 - The most effective one : The Pokdex.
 Switching between Pokemon will increases the advances by huge numbers.
-Also going in the Azelf's page since to increase frames by a lot.
+Also staying in front of Aipom / Azelf's info increase advances by a lot.
 Usable anywhere.
 Really advised.